malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker.md

 1. PC and the tracking device (iPhone/iPad) are in the same network (LAN).

-2. LAN environment is stable
+2. LAN environment is stable.

-3. There is a stand for the device, so that the device can capture your face via front camera.
+3. There is a iPhone / iPad stand, so that the device can capture your face via front camera.

 #### How to Setup
 {: .doc-sec2 }